The Outsiders (film): The Outsiders House Museum and local preservations of the film locations

-In 2022, in Sperry, Oklahoma, the group Upward Sperry restored the now un-operational DX gas station seen in the film.
-The group's president Gary Coulson said, “It’s really growing.
-I almost hate to say, but it’s almost like a cult following.
-They stream through here - what that does is get people here.”
+In 2022, in Sperry, Oklahoma, the group Upward Sperry restored the now non-operational DX gas station seen in the film.
+The group's president, Gary Coulson, said, "It's really growing.
+I almost hate to say, but it's almost like a cult following.
+They stream through here - what that does is get people here."
 With O'Connor they are planning to revitalize Outsiders nostalgia in Sperry.

+On April 14, 2023, as part of a 40th anniversary celebration of the release of the film, the institution installed a plaque commemorating the film which was installed at the Admiral Twin drive-In where a scene was shot.